 Due to the unique ecological and cultural environment of the Qinghai-Tibet plateau, the derived Tibetan cuisine style is quite different from that of other ethnic groups, forming the following features:

 5. The highest level of Tibetan cuisine is mainly concentrated in Lhasa and Shigatse, which are the center of Tibetan cuisine culture.
 As the old nobles, manor owners, government offices, Dalai Lama and Panchen Lama used to live there.
-Although Tibetan cuisine in many other places is also very distinctive, it is far comparable to these two places in terms of the complete variety, craftsmanship, and superb cooking techniques.
-In particular, the Tibetan cuisine in Lhasa has become the representative of the Tibetan cuisine as Lhasa food brings together the essence of Tibetan cuisine but more vibrant and diverse.
+Although Tibetan cuisine in many other places is also very distinctive, it‘s far from comparable to these two places in terms of the complete variety, craftsmanship, and superb cooking techniques.
+In particular, the Tibetan cuisine in Lhasa has become representative of Tibetan cuisine as Lhasa food brings together the essence of Tibetan cuisine but more vibrant and diverse.
 You can taste a lot of authentic food at the Lhasa restaurants near Jokhang Temple and around Barkhor Street.
 Of course, you can also have Western food, Sichuan food, Nepalese food, or Indian food here.

-Classic Tibetan Dishes
+Classic Tibetan Food

 The main ingredient of Tsampa is barley flour.
 When eating, add a small amount of butter tea, milk dregs, and sugar into the barley flour and mix them evenly, then knead it into a ball by hand.
 It is convenient to eat, carry and deposit.
 And it has rich nutrition and a high quantity of heat.
 It is also the best food to satisfy hunger and keep out the cold.
 Therefore, Tsampa has become one of the traditional staple foods in Tibet.
 Most Tibetans will eat Tsampa three times a day.

-When Tibetan people celebrate Tibetan New Year, each family should place “Zhusuo Maqi”(a wooden bucket) on Tibetan type ark, then fill it with Tsampa, ginseng fruit, and other food.
+When Tibetan people celebrate Tibetan New Year, each family should place “Zhusuo Maqi”(a wooden container) on Tibetan type ark, then fill it with Tsampa, ginseng fruit, and other food.
 When Neighbors, relatives, and friends visit, the host will serve up the "Zhusuo Maqi".
-The guests with his hand grab a bit of Tsampa and throw it into the air for three times, and then grab a bit into their mouths, and then said: "Tashi Delek" (good luck).
+The guests with his hand grab a bit of Tsampa and throw it into the air three times, and then grab a bit into their mouths, and then said: "Tashi Delek" (good luck).